patrick-crawford/WEB422-Backup/notes/intro-angular-jwt.md

 #### Step 2: Add the definition for a "User" Object

 In a new file called "User.ts", add the following code (below).
-This will define a "User" object with the same properties as our "userSchema" (used by the simple-API users database on MLab).
+This will define a "User" object with the same properties as our "userSchema" (used by the simple-API users database on MongoDB Atlas).

 ```
 export class User{